 ISTQB®, iSQI® and TMMi® certification schemes examine software testing knowledge and skills via clearly defined learning objectives set out in their syllabi.

-Whilst I agree with some of the points made at http://www.professionaltestersmanifesto.org/, I disagree with the final clause about certification in the opening statement (my italics):
+Whilst I agree with some of the points made in the Professional Tester’s Manifesto (which used to be published at professionaltestermanifesto.org), I disagree with the final clause about certification in the opening statement (my italics):

 “… standards compliance is no substitute for knowledge and skills, and that possessing a certificate demonstrates neither."

 Exam questions for each of the example qualifications shown above are derived from learning objectives set at a number of ‘K levels’ from K1 to K6.

 Four of the above qualifications are examined with multiple choice questions.

 The Certified Agile Tester (CAT) however is examined via two exams (practical and written/essay) together with the tutor’s assessment of the candidate’s capability for teamwork.
 The exams enable K5 and K6 learning objectives to be examined, and for candidates to demonstrate their knowledge and skills in a practical laptop based exam.

 A summary of the six knowledge levels set out at http://www.istqb.org/exams-root/what-are-k-levels.html is:

 There are learning objectives for remembering terms, concepts and practices.
 They are set at Foundation level for both the ISTQB and TMMi qualifications.
 ISTQB Foundation has 35% of its learning objectives at this level, whereas the TMMi Professional has 15%.

 All of the qualifications shown above have learning objectives at this level, having between 45% and 85% of all learning objectives depending on the qualification.
 For example candidates need to select the best explanation for a statement related to the question topic.